DarknessTech/pbixrefresher2020/README.md

 -----
 Please keep in mind that this script uses GUI of Power BI Desktop and it needs that a user is logged in Windows session.
 You should also deactivate lock screen time.
 Ideally you should schedule the script on a computer where the GUI is not used to not interfere the scripting, for example dedicated Virtual Machine.

-Running on a VM
+Running in a VM
 -----

-If running on a VM you can use the closesession.bat, just edit the username with yours. closesession.bat closes the session but maintein the GUI active so the python script can work.
+You can use the closesession.bat, just edit the username with yours.
+Instead of disconnecting from Remote Desktop normally, with closesession.bat it closes the session but maintein the GUI active so the python script can work.